Herteby/playground/packages/grapher-vue/README.md

 This package makes using [Grapher](http://grapher.cultofcoders.com/) with [Vue](https://vuejs.org/) in [Meteor](https://www.meteor.com/) easy.
 It automatically subscribes to your queries when the component is loaded, and unsubscribes to them when the component is destroyed.

-If you instead want to fetch your data nonreactively "Method style", just add `subscribe:false`.
+You can also fetch data nonreactively, by adding `subscribe:false`.
 It uses the same result structure as the subscribe version.
-It will first return an object `{ready:false,data:[]}`, and once it finishes, the object will be updated with the results.
+It will first return an object `{ready:false,data:[]}`.
+Once it finishes, the object will be updated with the results.

 It also supports reactive query paramaters, using Vue's reactivity.
-So if you for example use `this.limit` in your query, and `this.limit` changes, it will update the query and subscription.
+If you for example use `this.limit` in your query, and `this.limit` changes, it will update the query and subscription.
 If you want to turn this off, add `reactive:false`.

+If you add `single:true`, it will work like fetchOne(), and `data` will be a single object, instead of an Array.
+When using `single:true`, `limit:1` is added automatically.

 ## Installation
 ```